Are you an adviser? Go to Unbiased Pro

 There are ways to avoid this, but you must consult a tax expert to help you navigate this.

-Can I transfer my state pension?
+Can I transfer my state pension to Canada?

-When you retire to Canada, you are entitled to your UK state pension, provided you have made sufficient National Insurance payments, and are of retirement age.
+When you retire to Canada, you are entitled to your UK state pension, provided you have made sufficient national insurance payments and are of retirement age.

-But be aware that your payments will inevitably be exposed to fluctuations in currency exchange rates, potentially changing the income you receive from month to month.
+But be aware your payments will inevitably be exposed to fluctuations in currency exchange rates, potentially changing the income you receive from month to month.

 What other financial issues should you consider before moving to Canada?